kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 *You may need to inspect and make some changes to the generated template.*

-Create the workload cluster on the management cluster.
+Create the workload cluster on the management cluster:

 ```bash
 $ kubectl apply -f capdo-quickstart-cluster.yaml
 ```

-You can see the workload cluster resources using
+You can see the workload cluster resources by using:

 ```bash
 $ kubectl get cluster-api